How to Handle Verbs on the NLG Platform

 # Using verbs for good text quality in NLG

 “Write with nouns and verbs, not with adjectives and adverbs.”
 (William, Elements of Style)

-On the NLG platform, the values from the data are very prominent because they form the basis for the statements and they also can appear directly as variables in the text.
+On the NLG platform, data values are very prominent because they form the basis for the statements and they also can appear directly as variables in the text.
 Nevertheless, when writing, it is worthwhile to start designing the sentences with the verb, because this can significantly increase the quality of the texts.
 The more precise and appropriate the verbs are, the more clear and understandable the text will be.
-And in addition to this the verb is the element you have the highest level of freedom for creating in a text generation project, because it is usually not directly derived from your data, like other elements of your text.
+And in addition to this, the verb is the element with the highest level of freedom for creativity in a text generation project, because it is usually not directly derived from your data, but completely your choice.

-Use verbs as often as you can: Opting for verbs over nouns will not only make your sentences flow better but also reduce your word count because you will avoid articles (e.g., an, the) and prepositions (e.g., in, on) which are required to make nouns work.
+Use verbs as often as you can: Opting for verbs over nouns will not only make your sentences flow better but also reduce your meaningless stopword count because you will avoid articles (e.g., an, the) and prepositions (e.g., in, on) which are required to make nouns work.

 To be able to use the power of verbs skillfully, it is helpful to have an overview of verbs.
 Depending on their stylistic and grammar functions, verbs can be divided into two main categories.
 Actually, the auxiliary verbs as found above under compound verbs belong here as a third category.
 But they are not as crucial for the style of a text as the verbs of the other two categories.

 Action verbs are all verbs that show action.
 They make sentences vivid.
 These are the verbs you should use whenever possible.

 - Anna prepara i biscotti.

 Linking verbs (state of being verbs): They connect (link) the subject to another word or words that describe or rename the subject.
 Linking verbs show no action but refer to states.
 Therefore, a text with many lacks the vividness of a text with more action verbs.